mv5903/TestingProgrammingLanguages/Prime Numbers/readme.md

 	return (int) (System.nanoTime() - timeStart) / 1000000; //converts from nanoseconds to milliseconds
 }
 ```
-+This was then ran 50 times in a for loop, constantly adding to a number which shows the total time at the end of a program.
++ This was then ran 50 times in a for loop, constantly adding to a number which shows the total time at the end of a program.
-+Additionally, it is divided by 50 to get an average.
++ Additionally, it is divided by 50 to get an average.

-####Notes:
+#### Notes:

-+Obviously, I don't know all these languages as well as I do with Java!
++ Obviously, I don't know all these languages as well as I do with Java!
 Efficieny was not my top priority, however I tried my
 best to translate from Java to all the other languages.
-+With the exception of JS(Chrome), every program was ran with Command Prompt in Windows 10.
++ With the exception of JS(Chrome), every program was ran with Command Prompt in Windows 10.
-+Laptop Specs: i7-8550U, 16GB RAM, 256GB PCIe NVMe SSD, GTX 1050Ti 4GB.
++ Laptop Specs: i7-8550U, 16GB RAM, 256GB PCIe NVMe SSD, GTX 1050Ti 4GB.
-+See all the files contained within this zip to see code!
++ See all the files contained within this zip to see code!